•

 4. Literature Review and Hypothesis Development: Contains previous literature related to the research and explains hypothesis development.
 Hypothesis development is not needed for qualitative research articles.

-• For Quantitative Research: Outline the research design, research object and target (e.g., population and sample), data collection techniques (e.g., surveys, experiments), research model, and analytical methods used (e.g., statistical analysis).
+• For Quantitative Research, outline the research design, target population or sample, data collection methods (e.g., surveys, experiments), research model, and analytical techniques (e.g., statistical analysis).

-• For Qualitative Research: Describe the research design (e.g., case study, ethnography, grounded theory), research setting or context, participants or data sources, data collection methods (e.g., interviews, focus groups, observations), and analytical techniques (e.g., thematic analysis, content analysis, narrative analysis).
-Also, outline efforts to achieve validity and reliability.
+• For Qualitative Research, describe the research design (e.g., case study, ethnography, grounded theory), research setting, participants or data sources, data collection methods (e.g., interviews, focus groups, observations), and analytical techniques (e.g., thematic, content, narrative analysis).
+Additionally, explain how the study ensured trustworthiness and rigor in its approach.

-7. Results and Analysis: Presents data analysis results, hypothesis testing (for quantitative research), answers to research questions, findings, and their interpretations.
+6. Results and Analysis: This section presents the data analysis results, hypothesis testing (for quantitative research), answers to research questions, and their interpretations.
+It should highlight the alignment between the findings and the underlying theory, and compare them with previous studies.

 Table and Figure (Graph)